-The CH4 patch model (Stansberry et al. 1996b) considers the impact on the atmospheric CH4 mixing ratio of pure or CH4-rich areas, perhaps 15 K warmer than the N2 ice temperature.
-As a minor species, the CH4 mass flux is not given by energy balance (Eq.
+CH4 mass flux is not given by energy balance (Eq.
 2) or by the Knudsen-Langmuir expression, but by turbulent diffusion of CH4 through N2, Eq.
-4:

-$(\text{Eq.
-4}) \qquad \qquad \dot{m} = -\rho U C_m (\chi_z - \chi_0),$ where ρ is the atmospheric density at the surface, χ_z is the atmospheric molar mixing ratio of CH4 a level near the surface, z, χ_0 is the atmospheric molar mixing ratio in equilibrium with the surface (that is, the equilibrium partial pressure of CH4 at the local surface temperature and composition divided by the local surface pressure, $\chi_0 = p{eq,CH4}(T)/p_s$, U is the friction velocity, and C_m is the mass transfer coefficient.
-Forget et al. (2017) uses a similar formulation, $\dot{m} = -\rho U_1 C_d (q_1 - q_0)$, where U_1 is the horizonal wind, C_d is the drag coefficient computed for the first atmospheric layer, and q_1 and q_0 are the mass mixing ratios at the first atmospheric layer and at the surface, respectively, defined by $q = (\mu{CH4}/\mu{N2})\chi$, where μ is the molecular weight of CH4 or N2.
+5:

+$$(\text{Eq.
+5}) \qquad \qquad \dot{m} = -\rho U C_m (\chi_z - \chi_0),$$

 For typical values of U_C_m , turbulent diffusion is about 2000 to 10,000 times slower than Knudsen-Langmuir sublimation (as used by Moore et al. 2018).
-The observed atmospheric mixing ratio at the time of the New Horizons flyby was $\chi_z \sim 0.3\%$, and models typically predict 0.001% to 1% (Bertrand et al. 2019).
+The observed atmospheric mixing ratio at the time of the New Horizons flyby was $\chi_z \sim 0.3\%$, and models typically predict $\chi_z \sim 0.001\%$ to 1% (Bertrand et al. 2019).
 While modelers (Stansberry et al. 1996; Forget et al 2017; Bertrand et al. 2019) have not yet applied the new EOS results, this will have little effect on the calculated mass flux from Eq.
-4. First consider the current atmosphere above N_2 -rich ice.
-Even with CH4 saturated in N_2 rich ice, the EOS gives atmospheric mixing ratios of $\chi_0 \sim 50$ ppm; smaller mixing ratios or the (inappropriate) use of Raoult's law will only decrease this value.
+5. First consider the current atmosphere above N2-rich ice.
+Even with CH4 saturated in N2-rich ice, the EOS gives atmospheric mixing ratios of $\chi_0 \sim 50$ ppm; smaller mixing ratios or the (inappropriate) use of Raoult's law will only decrease this value.
 Since $\chi_z \approx 0.3\% \gg \chi_0$, the deposition rate onto N2-rich ice calculated in Eq.
-4 depends negligibly on the value of χ_0 .
+5 depends 1010 negligibly on the value of χ_0 .
 For sublimation of CH4 from warm CH4-rich patches, χ_0 is calculated from the ratio of CH4 partial pressure at some elevated temperature to the local surface pressure (e.g., the REX measurement of 1.15 Pa).
-Sublimation would occur for pure CH4 at 42.1K or hotter, but it is thermodynamically unlikely that pure CH4 exists on Pluto.
-If the CH4-rich ice were saturated with N2, the calculated critical temperature for CH4 sublimation would be 42.4 K, only 0.3 K warmer than if the CH4-rich ice were pure.
+Sublimation would occur for pure CH4 at 42.1 K or hotter, but it is thermodynamically unlikely that pure CH4 exists on Pluto.
+If the CH4-rich ice were saturated with N2, the calculated critical temperature for CH4 sublimation would be 42.4 K, only 0.3 K warmer than if the CH4rich ice were pure.
 Considering the uncertainties in albedo and emissivity, this is a small difference.
-At just a few degrees warmer, $\chi_0 \gg \chi_z$ for all pure CH4 or CH4rich terrains.
+At just a few degrees warmer, $\chi_0 \gg \chi_z$ for all pure CH4 or CH4-rich terrains.

-Observations appear to support some version of a warm CH4 patch model: New Horizons directly detected distinct areas of CH4-rich and N2-rich ice (Schmitt et al. 2017; Protopapa et al. 2017); and models of globally isothermal N2-rich ice and locally warmer CH4 ice are consistent with ISO, Spitzer, and Heschel thermal measurements (Lellouch et al. 2000, 2011, 2016).
-Because Pluto's thermal light curve is likely to be heavily influenced by the thermal contrast between the non-volatile and volatile terrains, it

-930 will be useful to model existing or new thermal measurements in light of New Horizons observations of albedo and surface composition, and to model separate thermal inertias for non-volatile and CH4-rich areas.
+Observations appear to support some version of a warm CH4 patch model: New Horizons directly detected distinct areas of CH4-rich and N2-rich ice (Schmitt et al. 2017; Protopapa et al. 2017; Moore et al. 2018); and models of globally isothermal N2-rich ice and locally warmer CH4 ice are consistent with ISO, Spitzer, and Heschel thermal measurements (Lellouch et al. 2000, 2011, 2016).
+Because Pluto's thermal light curve is likely to be heavily influenced by the thermal contrast between the non-volatile and volatile terrains, it will be useful to model existing or new thermal measurements in light of New Horizons observations of albedo and surface composition, and to model separate thermal inertias for non-volatile and CH4-rich areas.
 In this context, there is no mystery in the observed atmospheric methane mixing ratio, because there are many CH4-rich deposits that are too warm to allow much N2 in them.
 Rather the enigma is why all CH4 does not get permanently cold-trapped in cold N2-rich deposits.